 In 2008, the Colorado General Assembly enacted House Bill 08-1389 requiring the Commissioner of Insurance to report annually on the cost of health care, the factors that drive the cost of health care and the financial status of health carriers (including health maintenance organizations (HMOs)) in Colorado.
 This report fulfills this requirement and examines increases in health insurance premiums in the state of Colorado.
-The report also provides an overview of the companies' expenses and financial statements of companies, focusing primarily on the commercial health insurance market for individual, small group and large group health plans.
+The report also provides an overview of the companies' expenses and financial statements, focusing primarily on the health insurance market for individual, small and large group health plans.

 As health insurance premiums continue to increase, the need to make health care affordable becomes more pressing.
 Identifying the factors that are driving up health insurance premiums is vital to that effort.
 Rising health care costs translate directly into rising health insurance premiums, as premiums pass on the underlying cost of the services they cover.
 A main reason for increasing insurance premiums is the increase in the cost of providing health care services.
 The majority of insurance premiums are used to pay for these costs.
 Premiums also cover administrative expenses incurred by carriers.
-However, since insurance administrative expenses are only a small portion of the total premium, a reduction in these expenses would provide a far less dramatic reduction in premium than would a reduction in the cost of providing health care services.
+However, since insurance administrative expenses are only a small portion of the total premium, a reduction in these expenses would provide a far less dramatic reduction in premium than would be a reduction in the cost of providing health care services.

-March 2011 marked the one-year anniversary of the federal Affordable Care Act (ACA), which ushered in new consumer protections and benefits in health insurance, starting in 2010.
-Major changes, including a requirement for most people to have health insurance and government subsidies to help many afford the costs, are slated for 2014.
-The focus of reforms in 2011, meanwhile, shifted to state development of a health insurance exchange where small employers and individuals can more easily shop for insurance, and on ways to control costs while improving health care in public programs.
+March 2013 marked the third anniversary of the federal Affordable Care Act (ACA), which ushered in new consumer protections and benefits in health insurance, starting in 2010.
+Major changes, including a requirement for most people to have health insurance and government subsidies to help many afford the costs, were slated for 2014.
+The focus of reforms in 2012, meanwhile, shifted to state development of a health insurance exchange where small employers and individuals can more easily shop for insurance, and on ways to control costs while improving health care in public programs.

-The information in this report is based on data from 2011.
-This is the most recent, complete and reliable data available due to the timing of this report and the timing of its primary sources, the carriers' 2011 Annual Financial Statements, filed in March 2012, and the 2012 Colorado Health Cost Survey, completed in June of 2012.
+The information in this report is based on data from 2013 covering the top 95% of carriers in the Colorado market.
+This is the most recent, complete and reliable data available due to the timing of this report and the timing of its primary source.
+A significant portion of the data for this report was gathered from the carriers' 2013 Annual Financial Statements, which were filed in March 2014; and the information gathered from the 2014 Colorado Health Cost Survey, completed in June of 2014.

-2011 Highlights
+2013 Highlights

-- The Colorado Division of Insurance has responsibility to oversee health insurance coverage for over 10.6 million different coverage plans for Coloradans.
-The Division does not have responsibility for the 29.7% of Coloradans with health insurance coverage through government programs, including but not limited to Medicare, Medicaid, the Federal Employees' Health Benefit Plan and the Veteran's Administration, or the 15.7% of Coloradans who are uninsured. - During 2011, 57.4% of Coloradans were covered by employment-based insurance, compared to 55.1% of citizens in other states nationwide. - An estimated 15.7% of Coloradans had no health insurance in 2011, the same as the estimated 15.7% Nationwide.
-In 2010, an estimated 13% of Coloradans did not have health insurance. - Health premiums grew at a faster pace than either inflation or wages.
+- The Colorado Division of Insurance ("Division") has responsibility for overseeing health insurance coverage for over 8.2 million different coverage plans for Coloradans.
+28.4% of Coloradans have health insurance coverage through government programs, including but not limited to Medicare, Medicaid, the Federal Employees' Health Benefit Plan and the Veteran's Administration.
+Pg10 - During 2013, 56.3% of Coloradans were covered by employment-based insurance, compared to 53.9% of citizens in other states nationwide.
+Pg9 - An estimated 12.6% of Coloradans had no health insurance in 2013, versus an estimated 13.4% Nationwide.
+Pq10